We tried the Peel-A-pound 7 day cabage soup diet

 Man with his head in the toilet

 What I found super interesting was that after banana four, I had this massive energy surge, like when Doc threw his homemade Presto Logs into the fire, and the engine lurched forward.
 After about an hour, I expected to crash, but the crash never came.
 I just continued to feel fantastic.
-This was the answer I was looking for!
+Was this the answer I was looking for?
 Perhaps, but we’ll never know.
 The next day, I woke up feeling awful.
 I was coming down with something.
 Bad luck, bad timing.

 Thursday morning, I woke up feeling normal, which was a bummer.
 It was like I had a superpower the previous two days, and now it was gone.
 Feeling normal again felt worse than usual.
 I’ve felt like shit for as long as I can remember, at least since I was 12.
 I’ve never had any energy, I’m always racked with anxiety, and I’ve never understood why nobody else seemed to feel the way I did.
 Then, I got a taste of what feeling good feels like – it tastes like banana – and I wanted it back.
 I did have a consolation, however.
 It was the last day of this godforsaken diet.